tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/1/LessonPlan.md

 ### 0. Instructor Do: Introduce AWS SageMaker (10 mins)

-Visit the SageMaker homepage and cover the following points.
+Visit the AWS SageMaker homepage and cover the following points.
 https://aws.amazon.com/sagemaker/

 SageMaker is a _platform service_ which consists of three main components that work together or independently: